sagemath/sage/src/doc/en/reference/references/index.rst

                *A lift of the Schur and Hall-Littlewood bases to non-commutative symmetric functions*,
                :arxiv:`1208.5191v3`.

 ..
-[BIANCO] \L. Bianco, P. Dell‘Olmo, S. Giordani
-            An Optimal Algorithm to Find the Jump Number of Partially Ordered Sets Computational Optimization and Applications,
-            1997, Volume 8, Issue 2, pp 197--210,
-            :doi:`10.1023/A:1008625405476`

-..
 [BC1977] \R. E. Bixby, W. H. Cunningham, Matroids, Graphs, and
             3-Connectivity.
 In Graph theory and related topics